johnbrumley/desma158/day-3.md

 Using found models (the [Everything Library](https://www.davidoreilly.com/library) is a good starting place), create a still life using lights, materials, textures, and skyboxes as described in [URP Lighting and Materials](https://docs.google.com/document/d/1ZjCCffMNw-B9tR5LMDwtBYbts4SaDhWpXhwk0I_bflE/edit?usp=sharing).

 Alternatively, you can focus on building out the space and atmosphere of your Project 1 scene using lights, materials, textures, and skyboxes.

+# Triggers, Collisions, and Events

+# Some helper scripts and prefab